 - Keep in touch with other 1125 members via email/social networking

-- Consult with young people through schools and communities on LGBT+ issues
+- Consult with young people through schools, youth groups and community groups on LGBTQ issues

 - Write up our findings and suggestions for improvement to include in the Hertfordshire Young People’s Manifesto and present it to decision makers in Herts.